crossplane/upjet/docs/configuring-a-resource.md

 ## Configuring a Resource

-[Terrajet] generates as much as it could using the available information in the Terraform resource schema.
+[Upjet] generates as much as it could using the available information in the Terraform resource schema.
 This includes an XRM-conformant schema of the resource, controller logic, late initialization, sensitive data handling etc.
 However, there are still couple of information that requires some input